Accounts Receivable Software

 • All-in-one: These solutions cover invoicing and accounting and are integrated with a larger software suite that includes functions like a CRM and sales and marketing tools.
 Examples include Zoho, Monday and Salesforce.

-• ERP software: Enterprise resource planning software includes functions to manage all operational needs for medium-size businesses, including an adaptable invoicing model.
+• ERP software: An ERP software (Enterprise resource planning software) includes functions to manage all operational needs for medium-size businesses, including an adaptable invoicing model.
 Examples include Oracle, Sage, and SAP.

 Bottom line: Don’t reinvent the wheel